Learn Chinese with News: 8 Mandarin Channels to Bookmark

 Where to watch it:

 BBC Mandarin is available for viewing on YouTube.
-Much of the channel is in spoken English with some Mandarin mixed in, but every video offers hanzi subtitles.
+Much of the channel is in spoken English with some Mandarin mixed in, but every video offers Hanzi subtitles.
 Need to practice your reading skills?
 You need to check out this channel!

 7. JSTV

 Love short and sweet video clips?
 JSTV is like a sampler platter of Mandarin news, chat shows, game shows and much more.
-Not only is this channel updated multiple times a day with new content, but most of their videos offer Chinese subtitles.
+Not only is this channel updated multiple times a day with new content, but most of its videos offer Chinese subtitles.

 There are often multiple people speaking at once (especially on the game show segments) which may be difficult for beginners to keep up with, but the singing competitions can offer helpful insight into how Mandarin tones sound when singing.